ivangeorgiev/django-appinsight-opencensus/README.md

 ## Sample Django Web App

+### SQLite database

+Database is configured to be stored in system temp directory ('TMP' or 'TEMP' environment variables)

 ## Development Setup

 **Step 1.** Configure development environment

 Create `.dev` directory.
 The directory is used for developer artifacts.
 A rule in the `.gitignore` instructs git to ignore the `.dev` directory.
-By default the SQLite database is also configured to be stored in this directory.

 Create a file `.dev/setenv.sh` which initializes the environment variables, used by the app.
 A rule in the `.gitignore` instructs git to ignore the `.dev` directory.